Constitution of Rwanda

 The Constitution of Rwanda was adopted by referendum on May 26, 2003.
 It replaced the Constitution of 1991.

 The Constitution provides for a presidential system of government, with separation of powers between the three branches.
 It condemns the Rwandan genocide in the preamble, expressing hope for reconciliation and prosperity.
+It is written in Kinyarwanda, English, and French.

 History

 Between 1994 and 2003 Rwanda was governed by a set of documents combining President Habyarimana's 1991 Constitution, the Arusha Accords, and some additional protocols introduced by the transitional government.
 As required by the Accords, Paul Kagame set up a Constitutional Commission to draft a new permanent Constitution.
 The Constitution was required to adhere to a set of fundamental principles including equitable power sharing and democracy.

 The Commission sought to ensure that the draft Constitution was "home-grown", relevant to Rwanda's specific needs and reflected the views of the entire population.
 They sent questionnaires to civil groups across the country and rejected offers of help from the international community, except for financial assistance.